whitneyburton/portfolios/students/david_shim.md

 ##### Takeaway

   * This was our first rails project.
-It was awesome to see something that we built, actually functioning on the web.
+It was awesome to see something that we built; actually functioning on the web.
   * Project Management skills using direct input from the "Client" and building the project based around the client's needs and expectations.
 (Shoutout to Josh for taking the extra time to fulfill this role)